 Once encrypted, if your desktop or laptop should be stolen or misplaced, the computer’s data will not be accessible.
 This protects the individuals who may have their sensitive information stored on your computer system, and protects the University by ensuring sensitive and confidential data are not released to unauthorized personnel.

 Do I need to do anything before encryption can begin?

 Will I need to do anything differently after encryption?

 Will FileVault 2 automatically encrypt my Time Machine backup drive?

-Note that University policy requires that Legally Restricted Information be encrypted when stored outside of University data centers.
-This includes backup data that contains Legally Restricted Information.
+Note that University policy requires that High-Risk Information be encrypted when stored outside of University data centers.
+This includes backup data that contains High-Risk Information.
 FileVault 2 Encryption will only encrypt internal disks and will not encrypt your Time Machine backup drive.
 In the event that you need to encrypt your Time Machine backup drive, University IT recommends that you use the built-in encryption ability of Time Machine.
 This can be done by following Apple’s, “Keep Your Time Machine Backup Disk Secure” procedure.